Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-merge-and-analyze.md

-# Use Pandas to merge and analyze complex datasets
+# Exercise: Use Pandas to merge and analyze datasets

 It's late on Friday afternoon and you've been given two large CSV files containing on-time arrival information for hundreds of thousands of flights.
 The data is "dirtied" with duplicate rows and missing values, the latter resulting from a combination of incomplete records and flights that never arrived at their destinations because they were canceled or diverted.
 Your job is to merge the two datasets into one, clean it, and answer basic questions such as what percentage of flights arrived on time, and which airports exhibited the worst on-time performance.